Victoria University, Toronto: Residences

-Academics and organization
+Organization

 Victoria University is governed bicamerally by the Victoria University Board of Regents and the Victoria University Senate.
 These bodies are represented by faculty, administrators, elected students and alumni.
 The colleges are governed by the Victoria College Council and Emmanuel College Council.
 College councils are represented by faculty, administrators and elected and appointed students.
 Victoria's governing charter was most recently amended in 1981, with the enactment of the Victoria University Act.

 Victoria is presently the wealthiest college at the University of Toronto by net assets.
 In part this has been because of alumni donations, but much of the growth is specifically due to the rapidly increasing value of Victoria's large real estate holdings in downtown Toronto.
-Today, the college has a securities portfolio worth approximately $78 million and a real estate portfolio worth $80 million.

 The E.J.
 Pratt Library is the main library in the Victoria University Library system, which operates under the wider University of Toronto Libraries system.
 The collection of approximately 250,000 volumes is geared towards the undergraduate programs at Vic and contains mainly humanities texts with a focus on History, English, Philosophy.
 The library also hosts rich archival special collections from notable alumni and faculty, historical figures, specific literary collections and Canadiana.
 The library also oversees Victoria University's institutional archives.

-The Centre for Reformation and Renaissance Studies and its respective library collection is located within the E.J.
+The Centre for Renaissance and Reformation Studies and its respective library collection are located within the E.J.
 Pratt Library.
 Its holdings fall into three main categories: rare books, most of which were printed before 1700 (currently about 4,000 titles), modern books and microforms (several thousand microfiches and reels).
 The library contains primary and secondary materials relating to virtually every aspect of the Renaissance and Reformation.
 In particular, it houses the Erasmus collection, one of the richest resources in North America for the study of works written or edited by the great Dutch humanist Desiderius Erasmus of Rotterdam.
 The collection holds a substantial number of pre-1700 editions of his works, including the Novum Instrumentum of 1516.

-The academic programs of the college include Literary Studies, Semiotics and Communication Theory, Renaissance Studies, the Vic Concurrent Teacher Education Program (developed in conjunction with OISE/UT) and the first-year undergraduate programs Vic One and Vic First Pathways.